IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why did the developer get stuck in the elevator?
-They didn’t have permission to move up._
+> _Why did the Java developer start a new project?
+Because they wanted a new class._

 <!--ENDS_HERE_QUOTE_CARD-->